 Selection of the pledged PLEO delegates will occur June 13, 2020, virtually , which is after the election of district-level delegates and alternates and prior to the selection of at-large delegates.
 (Rule 10 A)

 These delegates will be selected by West Virginia State Democratic Executive Committee.
 Members elected on the 2018 Democratic Primary ballot for a four-year term.
 Four members, two women and two men, from each of the 17-state senatorial districts are elected by the Democratic voters in their respective districts.
 Also represented on the state committee are former state chairs, a member of the Democratic House and Senate caucus, a representative from the Young Democrats and Federation of Democratic Women.
-Currently the State Executive committee made up of 92 members 46 females and 46 males with one vacancy (See attached voting roster for the WVSDEC) The Selection of the At-Large and PLEOs will be in an open meeting and comply with the DNC rules and bylaws, the West Virginia Democratic Party bylaws and the West Virginia open meetingsmembers of the State Executive Committee will be given a ballot and instructions.
+Currently the State Executive committee made up of 92 members 46 females and 46 males with one vacancy (See attached voting roster for the WVSDEC) The Selection of the At-Large and PLEOs will be in an open meeting and comply with the DNC rules and bylaws, the West Virginia Democratic Party bylaws.
+The meeting will be held virtually and will adhere to the West Virginia open meetings. members of the State Executive Committee will be given a ballot and instructions.
 Ballots must be signed by the member of the State Executive Committee in order for their vote to count.
-Copies of ballots will be made available to the general public at the meeting and on the state party's website www.wvdems.org .
+Copies of ballots will be made available to the general public at the meeting and on the state party's website www.wvdems.org

 The State Democratic Chairman shall certify in writing to the Secretary of the Democratic National Committee the election of the state’s pledged Party Leader and Elected Official delegates to the Democratic National Convention within 10 days after their election.
 (Rule 8 D and Call: Article IV.
 A)